slashopt90/public-notes/Kubernetes Install.md

 containerd config default | sudo tee /etc/containerd/config.toml
 ```

-For this cluster to work properly, we’ll need to enable SystemdCgroup within the configuration.
+For this #kubernetes cluster to work properly, we’ll need to enable SystemdCgroup within the configuration.
 To do that, we’ll need to edit the config we’ve just created:

 ```
 sudo nano /etc/containerd/config.toml